Carolyn Maloney: Government transparency

-Health care
+Healthcare

 Maloney has taken several actions on health care issues.
 Her measure to provide Medicare coverage for annual mammograms was included in the Fiscal Year 1998 federal budget.
 She advocated for providing federal support for medical monitoring and health care for rescue and recovery workers who were exposed to toxic smoke and dust at the Ground Zero site after the 9/11 attacks.
 Maloney authored the James Zadroga 9/11 Health and Compensation Act and led the fight for years to push for its passage.
 In 2010 Obama signed the bill into law.
 It provides $4.3 billion in federal funds to provide 9/11 responders and survivors with treatment and compensation for their injuries.
 In June 2012, it was announced that the program would be expanded to cover care for a variety of cancers of the lung, trachea, stomach, colon, rectum, liver, bladder, kidney, thyroid and breast.

 In 2015 when roughly 33,000 responders and survivors were battling an assortment of ailments, Maloney led the effort to extend the bill permanently.
 After a prolonged and very public push, a total of $8.5 billion in funding was included in the Omnibus Spending bill that passed in 2015 and extended the life of the monitoring and health insurance coverage for 75 years.
 In the 111th Congress, Maloney introduced The Breastfeeding Promotion Act to protect breastfeeding in the workplace under civil rights law and make it illegal for women to lose their jobs or otherwise be discriminated against for expressing milk during lunchtime or on breaks.
 She has advocated for international women's health and family planning programs supported by the United Nations Population Fund.

 A co-founder and co-chair of the Congressional Working Group on Parkinson's Disease, Maloney serves on the board of the Michael Stern Parkinson's Research Foundation and previously served as an honorary board member of the Fisher Center for Alzheimer's Research Foundation.

 Maloney has promoted scientifically discredited claims of a link between vaccines and autism.
 On several occasions, she has introduced legislation that would direct the federal government to conduct studies into the alleged links between autism and vaccines.
+In 2008, she participated in an anti-vaccine rally led by actors Jenny McCarthy and Jim Carrey.
 In a 2012 congressional hearing, Maloney equated concerns over a link between autism and vaccines to concerns over a link between smoking and cancer.
 She said that it was "common sense that [smoking] was bad for your health...
 The same thing seems to be here with the vaccinations."

 Maloney's views on vaccines changed, and she led efforts to bring COVID-19 vaccine sites to North Brooklyn and western Queens.
 She partnered with The Floating Hospital and the New York City Housing Authority to establish a modular site to provide COVID-19 testing and vaccination services at Astoria Houses in northwest Queens.